top of page

 Reader, Lusofarma, Italy

-The Council posts weekly insight articles via the CoBS Insights blog from leading faculty members of each of the Council's schools as well as giving the spotlight to its students, readers, and practitioners.
-Join the community, share your opinions, and gain access to CSR developments in the fields of responsible leadership, HR, sustainability, diversity, entrepreneurship, SocEnt, sustainable finance, TechForGood, ethics, employee well-being, healthcare, marketing, public policy, management, economics, governance, philanthropy and CSR reporting.
+The Council posts weekly, engaging insight articles via the CoBS Insights blog based on our faculty research, as well as giving the spotlight to its students, readers, and practitioners.
+Join the community, share your opinions, and gain access to developments in the fields of CSR, sustainability, ESG, HR, diversity & inclusion, entrepreneurship, social enterprise, sustainable finance, TechForGood, ethics, employee well-being, healthcare, marketing, public policy, management, leadership, governance, philanthropy, social & environmental reporting.

 Go to CoBS Insights